vcputtini/impala-udf-cpp/liblogsquid/README.md

 The motivation to write these routines, in addition to the study and improvement of techniques, was due to the fact that this type of approach frees us from the SERDE routines in Java, usually written for data collection systems such as Apache Flume.<br>
 So, very naturally, we can use these functions directly in SQL statements.

+When we need new functions or have ideas about a new function, we will implement it in the project.

 ## Compilation and Installation

 In Cloudera Quickstart environment:<br>